leaflabs/www.leaflabs.com/pages/services.md

 <i style="font-size:1.75em; color:gray;">Bring your ideas to life</i>
 </div>

 LeafLabs provides contract engineering and consulting services to businesses, startups, academic groups, and institutions.
-We span a "full stack" of digital electronics prototyping; our preferred approach is to integrate proven and familar open source hardware components, firmware, and host software (much of our own design) to deliver both small batch instrumentation and production-ready prototypes at lower cost.
+Our skill set spans a "full stack" of digital electronics.
+Our preferred approach is to integrate proven and familiar open source hardware components, firmware, and host software (much of our own design) to deliver both small volume and production-ready designs.

 <br>
 <div style="float:right; margin-right:60px; margin-top:10px;">